tahoemph/blog-software/content/post/software-floobits-vim.md

 minutes but a really nice touch by Floobits.

 At this point everything worked together nicely.
 I only tested this between the online editor and Neovim.
-I havn't tried this between somebody using Neovim and Sublime (for example).
+I haven't tried this between somebody using Neovim and Sublime (for example).